Financial services firm Freedom Holding considers Moscow listing after Nasdaq debut

-MOSCOW, Oct 15 (Reuters) - Freedom Holding Corp, a financial services firm focussed on East Europe and Central Asia, is considering a Moscow listing, after its shares began trading on New York’s Nasdaq.
+MOSCOW (Reuters) - Freedom Holding Corp (FRHC.O), a financial services firm focussed on East Europe and Central Asia, is considering a Moscow listing, after its shares began trading on New York’s Nasdaq.

 Shares in Freedom Holding Corp initially climbed more than 2% before easing back to trade flat on its Nasdaq debut on Tuesday at $14.15, its closing price on the OTCQX exchange where it was listed since July 2018.